VowpalWabbit/vowpal_wabbit/test/tools/fuzzing/README.txt

 The default timeout is 10 minutes per test, but it is recommended you run at least 1 hour per test.
 Using a timeout of 0 will cause the tests to run to completion or until you cancel the process with C-c

+Once a failing test is fixed, add it to the appropriate model directory to ensure it gets tested going forward.